plenigo/plenigo.github.io/pages/sdks/java/includes/checkout_external_products_java.md

 ```

 #### Page logic
 In the Page logic you have to replace the company id (e.g. 23NuCmdPoiRRkQiCqP9Q).
-By clicking on the “Buy now” Button the Checkout flow from plenigo will start.
+By clicking on the “Buy now” Button the Checkout flow from Frisbii Media will start.

 ```html